お使いのブラウザはサポート対象外です。推奨のブラウザをご利用ください。

 Summary of Nichiden's business

-Against this background, we formulated our third medium-term management plan starting in fiscal 2021, called : Making New Contributions, under which we strove to realize continuous growth for the company and sustainable growth for society.
+Against this background, we formulated our fourth medium-term management plan, which began in fiscal 2024 and is called New Dedication 2026: Making New Contributions.
+Under this plan, in addition to continuing to improve the value we provide and honing our trading company functions with a focus on sustainability management, we have strived to realize continuous growth for the company and sustainable growth for society.

-As a result of these events and efforts, we enjoyed an increase in both sales and profits for the consolidated accounting period under review.
-Specifically, net sales were 123.964 billion yen (a 20.6% year-on-year increase), operating profit was 5.502 billion yen (a 39.5% year-on-year increase), ordinary profit was 6.082 billion yen (a 45.6% year-on-year increase), and net profit attributable to owners of parent was 4.245 billion yen (a 49.4% year-on-year increase).
+As a result of these efforts, we enjoyed an increase in both sales and profits for the consolidated accounting period under review.
+Specifically, net sales were 134.771 billion yen (a 6.2% year-on-year increase), operating profit was 6.824 billion yen (a 17.5% year-on-year increase), ordinary profit was 7.2 billion yen (a 12.0% year-on-year increase), and net profit attributable to owners of parent was 4.892 billion yen (a 4.7% year-on-year increase).

 On behalf of everyone at Nichiden, I’d like to express my sincere gratitude to all our stakeholders for your continued support and encouragement.